ceorron/stable-inplace-sorting-algorithms/README.md

 The zip_merge is just like a merge_sort merge function except everything remains in place.
 Put simply the function keeps four buffers the output buffer, the left buffer, the right buffer and the middle buffer.

-Given left and right buffers both sorted the algorithm proceeds to merge them as follows:
+Given left and right buffers, both sorted, the algorithm proceeds to merge them as follows:

 ```
 Repeat until we have no items left (left buffer or right buffer is empty)